TissUUmaps/TissUUmaps/README.md

 ## Option 1: Start the Graphical User Interface of TissUUmaps

-1. Start TissUUmaps user interface:
+1. Start the TissUUmaps user interface:
     ```bash
 	tissuumaps
     ```